The Mundali Tribe in South Sudan

 Which other destinations are worth visiting in South Sudan

-South Sudan is not only vast with cultural communities but also is vast with other destinations that travelers can encounter during the safari and they include;
+South Sudan is not only vast with cultural communities but also is vast with other destinations that travellers can encounter during the safari, and they include;

 Nimule National Park

-Nimule National Park is located in the southeastern South Sudan.
+Nimule National Park is located in southeastern South Sudan.
 It was established as a game reserve in 1939.
-The major main was to create a controlled hunting area for the British during the colonial time.
-In 1960, the park was governed by the Sudanese government which expanded the boundaries of the park.
+The main purpose was to create a controlled hunting area for the British during the colonial period.
+In 1960, the park was governed by the Sudanese government, which expanded the boundaries of the park.
 From 1983 to 2005, the park was closed due to the civil wars within the country.
-During this time the number of wildlife reduced in number due to increased hunting and poaching.
+During this time, the number of wildlife reduced in number due to increased hunting and poaching.
 The population of wildlife was resettled in 2008 when the park opened up for tourist activities.
-The park is along the Uganda South Sudan border.
+The park is along the Uganda-South Sudan border.
 The wildlife in the park includes elephants, leopards, Vervet monkeys, hippos, duikers, warthogs, chimpanzees, and many others.
 Chimpanzee trekking is best done in the wet season.

 Boma National Park

 Boma National Park is on the eastern side of the country near the Ethiopian border.
-The park was established in 1977 and it is one of the largest areas in South Sudan.
-The park is made up of the savannah grasslands, flood plains, and grassland plains where travelers can see the wildlife.
-The wildlife in the park includes elephants, kobs, leopards, cheetahs, giraffes, buffaloes, Mongolla gazelle, and many others.
-The dominant community in the park is the Toposa and Nyangatom which travelers encounter during a safari.
+The park was established in 1977, and it is one of the largest areas in South Sudan.
+The park is made up of the savannah grasslands, flood plains, and grassland plains where travellers can see the wildlife.
+The wildlife in the park includes elephants, kobs, leopards, cheetahs, giraffes, buffalo, Mongolla gazelle, and many others.
+The dominant community in the park is the Toposa and Nyangatom, whom travellers encounter during a safari.

 What is the best time to visit South Sudan?

-The country is open to travelers throughout the year.
-The best time to visit the country is during the dry season December to February and June to August.
-During this time the area is more dry and clear for animal viewing and other activities within the country.
+The country is open to travellers throughout the year.
+The best time to visit the country is during the dry season, from December to February and from June to August.
+During this time, the area is drier and clearer for animal viewing and other activities within the country.

 Popular Safaris